 Since these benefits piqued their interest, US Logistics began several trials with DataMan 375 fixed-mount barcode readers with High-Speed Liquid Lens and Torch Light.
 The trials proved the team could achieve its desired frame rate, refresh rate, and gain insights into read rates.

 From there, the team began the installation process and set up stations near the dock doors.
-Cognex Edge Intelligence (EI) helped to facilitate wireless access for the readers and provided data access to the warehouse management system through REST API.
+Cognex Edge Intelligence (EI) helped to facilitate wireless access for the readers and provided data access to the warehouse management system though REST API.